-Threshold Name and Description Type of Notification Default Value Exchange Critical Status Threshold for Open Mailbox action Critical 9000 ms Notifications are based on the amount of time required to open a mailbox.
-Exchange Performance Status Threshold for Open Mailbox action Warning 6000 ms Notifications are based on the amount of time required to open a mailbox.
-Exchange Performance Status Threshold Notifications are based on the amount of time required to perform a range of tasks, such as opening a mailbox, creating and deleting folders, uploading and downloading attachments, and other actions commonly performed by users.
-Warning 4000 ms
+Threshold Name and Description Type of Notification Default Value OWA Performance Status Threshold for Open Mailbox action.
+Warning 8000 Notifications are based on the amount of time required to open a mailbox. ms OWA Critical Status Threshold for Open Mailbox action.
+Critical 11000 Notifications are based on the amount of time required to open a mailbox. ms